 - White vinegar (1 1/2 cups)

 - Mustard seeds, I used both yellow and brown (3 tbsp)

 - Celery seeds (3/4 tsp)

 An up close shot of the gorgeous spices.
 Starting at 12 o’clock, yellow mustard seeds, brown mustard seeds, yellow mustard seeds, turmeric, coriander seeds, and celery seeds.
 I had a lot of leftover mustard seed from when I made my own mustard, hence the variety.

-In a large bowl, combine the cucumbers, onion, and salt.
+- In a large bowl, combine the cucumbers, onion, and salt.
 Mix well.

-Cover with ice and let sit at room temperature for two hours.
+- Cover with ice and let sit at room temperature for two hours.

-In a large pot, bring the sugar, vinegar and spices to a boil.
+- In a large pot, bring the sugar, vinegar and spices to a boil.

-Drain the cucumber mixture and add to the vinegar mixture and bring almost to a boil.
+- Drain the cucumber mixture and add to the vinegar mixture and bring almost to a boil.